top of page

 Just like us, dogs have rich emotional lives, and those emotions drive their behavior.
 Negative emotions like anxiety or fear can lead to aggression or other challenging behaviors.

-Training a fearful or reactive dog is a journey that demands empathy, patience, and a lot of love.
+Training a fearful or reactive dog is a journey that demands empathy, patience, and much love.
 By embracing the bubble theory and incorporating play into your counterconditioning efforts, you can significantly improve your dog's quality of life.
 Each small step forward is a victory.
 And remember, if you're struggling, don't hesitate to consult a professional dog trainer or behaviorist.
 Happy training!

 bottom of page